nicm42/100-days-of-code-v2/coding challenge.md

 **27th May 2020**
 Did the skill section and set up the projects section on my portfolio.
 What took the most time was adding in screenshots and information, which is the boring part.

+**28th May 2020**
+Did the contacts section and some desktop layout bits.
+Got stuck on sizing something, so I am hoping it will become obvious tomorrow.